shakes76/PatternFlow/recognition/s4436194_oasis_dcgan/README.md

 Notably, since a GAN was developed for this project, there was no need to rely on train/test/validation splits, or the labelled-segmented data.
 For this project, each epoch was only trained on the provided OASIS training image data.

+To run this project, in `driver.py`, set the resolution to 28, and run the script.
+This will run the training process for a new model, which should train each epoch in roughly a minute each.
+One each epoch completion, a set of images will be generated in the `output/` folder, and SSIM values will be printed periodically throughout the training process.
+If you stop the process, simply re-running the script (granted it is on the same day) will pick training back up where you left off.

 ## Project Results